Pull to refresh

 Overview

-For decades, chip packaging was the unglamorous final step—stacking and connecting silicon dies after the real engineering was done.
-Now it's the constraint holding back AI.
-SK Hynix announced a $12.9 billion investment to build the world's largest advanced packaging facility in South Korea, a bet that the company controlling 61% of the high-bandwidth memory market can't afford to lose its lead as competitors circle.
-At CES 2026, the company unveiled the first 16-layer, 48GB HBM4 module—double the capacity of current generation memory—requiring silicon wafers thinned to just 30 micrometers, thinner than a human hair.
+SK Hynix announced a $12.9 billion investment to build the world's largest advanced packaging facility in South Korea, betting the company can maintain its 61% share of the high-bandwidth memory market as competitors circle.
+At CES 2026, the company unveiled the first 16-layer, 48GB HBM4 module with double the capacity of current generation memory, requiring silicon wafers thinned to just 30 micrometers, thinner than a human hair.
+Nvidia CEO Jensen Huang announced at CES that the company will exclusively consume HBM4 "for quite a long time," blocking competitor access.

 Key Indicators